Gpap84/mobile_app_testing/README.md

 Create a pull request with your solution and provide a detailed document for your solution!

 ## Contact
-For any inquiries or feedback, please contact the development team at evansachie01@gmail.com
+For any inquiries or feedback, please contact the us at i.papadakis@snappibank.com

-Feel free to update and customize this README file according to your specific project requirements and add relevant sections such as architecture, installation instructions, screenshots, etc.